 We all know that we need to take care of our teeth because they serve vital functions for regular activities, like eating, speaking, and smiling.
 But considering baby teeth are going to fall out anyway, do parents really need to take as much effort to care for them?
 Though it may seem like an aimless pursuit, it is very important to take care of baby teeth.
 Before they fall out, they retain space for adult teeth and stimulate bone growth for the jaw and face.
 That’s why baby teeth need just as much attention as adult teeth!
+Learn more from our awesome Alpharetta pediatric dentist below!

 How do baby teeth erupt?